kwaroran/docs/srp/lua.md

 - The lua script is executed in a sandbox environment, so you can't access the file system or network.
 - You can't use external libraries except the included `json.lua`.
 - If error occurs in the lua script, the application will work as if the script is not executed, and the error message will be displayed in the console.
+- The Lua version is based on [Lua 5.4](https://www.lua.org/manual/5.4/)